emilycraw4d/emilycraw4d/README.md

 ### Hello!

-My name is Emily Crawford and I am a junior in Information Sciences at the University of Illinois.
+My name is Emily Crawford and I am a senior in Information Sciences at the University of Illinois.
 Here you will find a collection of projects I have completed over the past year or so.
 Find the snow visualization I helped work on [here](https://vis.cs.illinois.edu/weather/historic-snowfall-and-snow-depth/).

 <!--
 **emilycraw4d/emilycraw4d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.